idaholab/moose/framework/doc/content/source/linearfvkernels/LinearFVSource.md

 where $\vec{r}_C$ and $V_C$ denote the cell centroid and volume, respectively.
 This integral is added the the corresponding entry of the right hand side of the linear system.
-The source density parameter ([!param](/LinearFVKernels/LinearFVSourceKernel/source_density)) accepts anything that supports functor-based evaluations.
+The source density parameter ([!param](/LinearFVKernels/LinearFVSource/source_density)) accepts anything that supports functor-based evaluations.
 For more information on functors in MOOSE, see [Functors/index.md].

 ## Example Syntax

-The case below demonstrates the use of `LinearFVSourceKernel` where the force term is supplied based upon a function form:
+The case below demonstrates the use of `LinearFVSource` where the force term is supplied based upon a function form:

 !listing test/tests/linearfvkernels/reaction/reaction-1d.i block=LinearFVKernels

-!syntax parameters /LinearFVKernels/LinearFVSourceKernel
+!syntax parameters /LinearFVKernels/LinearFVSource

-!syntax inputs /LinearFVKernels/LinearFVSourceKernel
+!syntax inputs /LinearFVKernels/LinearFVSource

-!syntax children /LinearFVKernels/LinearFVSourceKernel
+!syntax children /LinearFVKernels/LinearFVSource